16p11.2 Deletion (Distal)

 How many people have 16p11.2 distal deletion syndrome?

-As of 2024, scientists had described fewer than 40 people who have 16p11.2 distal deletion syndrome in the medical literature.
+As of 2024, more than 75 people who have 16p11.2 distal deletion syndrome are participating in Simons Searchlight.
 The first case was found in 2010.
 There are likely many more undiagnosed people who have the syndrome.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 +